 If either spouse becomes temporarily incompetent by way of mental health and/or substance abuse, and you desire to preserve the marriage and stand by your spouse, a legal separation may be appropriate for your situation.
 A legal separation may limit your exposure and limit your liability for any misdeeds or actions committed by an incompetent spouse.
 Additionally, through a legal separation, the parties can maintain health insurance coverage for both spouses.
 Depending on your circumstances, you should speak to a family law attorney about your options.

-How To File For Legal Separation Reno NV
+How to File for Legal Separation in Nevada

 Laws differ on how to file for a legal separation.
-To see if a legal separation is in the best interest of your and/or your spouse, you need to consult with experienced family lawyers in Reno, NV.
+To see if a Nevada legal separation is in the best interest of your and/or your spouse, you need to consult with experienced family lawyers such as Erin N. Grieve.
 Every case of legal separation is unique, with decisions involving property, children, and assets.
 If you are considering taking this step, consult with an attorney first.